 Improving Access to Care for People with Disabilities

-Addressing the substantial barriers individuals with disabilities often face in accessing healthcare is crucial for achieving health equity.
 Improved physical accessibility to these services is a fundamental component of this effort.
-CMS has created a guide, developed for healthcare providers, staff, and administrators in outpatient environments.
-It explores various physical challenges that individuals may encounter, provides guidance regarding assessing your facility's accessibility, and describes effective approaches to designing and executing patient-centered care programs and policies.
-It's important to note that the steps outlined herein are intended as a starting point for assessment and do not supersede federal, state, or local regulations.
-For a deeper understanding of unique practice requirements and additional barriers, engaging with experts and individuals with disabilities is highly recommended.
-Please click the link below to access this guide as well as other resources related to:
+The Centers for Medicaid and Medicare Services (CMS) created a guide, developed for healthcare providers, staff, and administrators in outpatient environments.
+The guide explores various physical challenges that individuals may encounter, provides guidance regarding assessing your facility's accessibility, and describes effective approaches to designing and executing patient-centered care programs and policies.

-• Modernizing Health Care to Improve Physical Accessibility
+• ·Modernizing Health Care to Improve Physical Accessibility

 • Modernizing Health Care to Improve Communication Accessibility